whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

 *** New Repo / Asset Management ***
+  - [-] Deploy to production in a new Netlify site that copies over all the environment flags and doesn't enable Large Media!
   - [-] Hook up whistlegraph assets to assets.aesthetic.computer
-       behind a dev flag for local dev.
+       and place behind a dev flag for local dev.
   - [] Any "font" includes should work the same way... this could be tricky.
-  - [] Deploy to production in a new Netlify site that copies over all the environment flags and doesn't enable Large Media.
   + Later
   - [] Digitpain assets are also affected, to their references would need to be rewritten in the future.